 - Defense Of Uber Drivers Against City Of Dallas: When Uber Technologies arrived in Dallas, the City began investigating Uber’s operations and conducting undercover “stings” on the drivers, who the City claimed were “unlicensed.”
 Uber hired Reese Marketos to represent more than 30 limousine drivers who contracted with Uber and were issued citations without merit.
 After months of relentlessly defending the drivers and obtaining records from the City of Dallas, it became apparent that Yellow Cab was behind the City’s investigation into Uber.
 After key documents were turned over to the press, the City of Dallas dismissed all the citations against the drivers, the Mayor launched an investigation into Yellow Cab’s improper influence over City officials, and the City manager publicly apologized for his conduct.
 See https://www.dallasnews.com/news/transportation/2013/09/14/dallas-officials-yellow-cab-worked-together-to-thwart-uber-transportation-app and https://www.dallasnews.com/news/dallas-city-hall/2013/10/21/in-memo-to-mayor-and-council-a-c-gonzalez-apologies-for-how-he-handled-the-uber-matter

 - $6 Million Negligence Judgment Against UPS: Shortly before trial, Pete Marketos was asked to joined the trial team in a catastrophic personal injury case.
 Our client, a 38-year-old husband and father of three, collided with a UPS truck while cycling and became a quadriplegic.
 With no witnesses except for the UPS driver, UPS offered to settle the case for $300,000.
 The jury awarded our client $9.3 million in actual damages, which were reduced under the proportionate fault statute.
-After attorney fees were added, the final judgment was for more than $6 million.
 Reese Marketos also represented the client on appeal all the way to the Texas Supreme Court, and the case was affirmed in full.
-The client recovered more than $4 million after payment of fees and costs.
+The client received $4,075,321 after payment of $2,037,660 in fees and costs.

 At Reese Marketos LLP, we handle sophisticated commercial disputes in a wide range of fields, including finance, oil and gas, technology, real estate, healthcare, and investment banking.
 In cases involving fraud, breach of contract, fiduciary duties, trade secrets, racketeering (“RICO”), or any other contract or tort-based claim, we devise creative and efficient legal strategies that are specific to each case.